Quinta Heeren: History

-Originally called Quinta del Carmen due to its proximity to the church of the same name in Barrios Altos, and inspired by the Parc Monceau in Paris, it was promoted by the German merchant Óscar Antonio Federico Augusto Heeren Massa.
+Originally called Quinta del Carmen due to its proximity to the church of the same name in Barrios Altos, and inspired by the Parc Monceau in Paris, it was promoted by the German merchant Óscar Antonio Federico Augusto Heeren Massa (1840–1919).
+It was built in the Austro-Hungarian variety of the historicist style, with Victorian and eclectic influences.
+Architect Héctor Velarde wrote about the place: